Sliding-Window Thompson Sampling for Non-Stationary Settings: Conclusions

 \section{Conclusions}

-We have characterized the performance of Thompson-Sampling inspired algorithms designed for non-stationary environments, namely \texttt{Beta-SWTS} and \texttt{$\gamma$-SWGTS}, in a general formulation of a newly characterized restless setting, inferring the underlying dynamics that regulates how these algorithms learn in any arbitrary environment, for either Bernoulli and Subgaussian rewards.
-Finally, we have tested how these general rules apply for two of the most common restless settings in the literature, namely the abruptly changing environment and the smoothly changing one, deriving upper bounds on the performance that are in line with the state of the art analysis of the performance of sliding window algorithms.
+We have characterized the performance of TS-like algorithms designed for NS-MABs, namely \texttt{Beta-SWTS} and \texttt{$\gamma$-SWGTS}, in a general formulation for non-stationary setting, deriving general regret bounds to characterize the learning process in any arbitrary environment, for Bernoulli and subgaussian rewards, respectively.
+We have shown how such a general result applies to two of the most common non-stationary settings in the literature, namely the abruptly changing environment and the smoothly changing one, deriving upper bounds on the regret that are in line with the state of the art.
+Finally, we have performed numerical validations of the proposed algorithms against the baselines that represent the state-of-the-art solutions for learning in dynamic scenarios, showing how the sliding window approach applied to the TS algorithm is a viable solution to deal with Non-Stationary settings.